microsoft/CCF/NOTES.md

 Same nonce for all transactions between `Sig` and `next(Sig)` => fewer nonces if we decide to store them.

 But more difficult for a node to derive the nonce, must find signature that immediately precedes transaction.
 Unless we tag each Tx with the TxID of the previous signature.
+Or tag the TxID in the next signature, but then there's no provenance.

 Intuition of difficulties around rekey, but no obvious counter-example.